§ Identity Hub

 replies

-property, and if present its value MUST be an array of Message Result Objects, which are constructed as follows:- The object MUST have a
+property, and if present its value MUST be an array containing Message Result Objects for all messages that were included in the initiating request object.
+The Message Result Objects MUST be put in the index order that matches the index of each result’s corresponding request message.
+Message Result Objects are constructed as follows:- The object MUST have a

 status